automata-network/docs/docs/2fa/users/guide.md

 - Use metamask and connect your wallet.

 - If you haven't signed up for an account, you can click the **Wallet Actions** button at the top to initiate the process of signing up.
 You will be required to sign a message to prove your identity before generating a 2FA secret.
-Take note, the primary wallet and 2FA device should be different devices
+Take note, the primary wallet and 2FA device should be different devices.

 ![](../../assets/2fa/setup-1.png)